 Aesthetics of Ceramic Dutch Oven Compared to Cast Iron Dutch Oven

 A striking quality with the enamel coating on a cast-iron Dutch oven is the color used under it.

 The colors are normally bright and pretty.
 It is that very enamel coating that will make it exceedingly difficult for the casual kitchen person to tell the difference between a cast-iron Dutch oven and a ceramic Dutch oven.

 In most respects, people will probably prefer the purchase and use of a cast-iron Dutch oven, even if those decisions are purely based on reputation.

-However, for those of you who also appreciate how a pot looks on a kitchen shelf or in an oven, this is the one sphere in which we can unequivocally say that ceramic and cast-iron Dutch oven can consider themselves definite equals.
+However, for those of you who also appreciate how a pot looks on a kitchen shelf or in an oven, this is the one sphere in which we can unequivocally say that ceramic and cast-iron Dutch ovens can consider themselves definite equals.